 When to go To Philippines

 The best time for you to visit the Philippines is between November and April.
 The weather stays dry during this period, and you can quickly get access to the beautiful islands and other major attractions.

 The temperature remains on the higher side during March and April.
 For this reason, many tourists choose to visit between December and February.

 Where to Stay in Philippines

 - L’ Fisher Hotel – Located in downtown Bacolod City, this high-end hotel is nearby to tourist places like Capitol Park and Lagoon, The Negros Museum, and Bacolod Public Plaza.
 You’ll also enjoy amenities such as a spa and fitness center.

 - Cummings Highlands – This beautiful hotel is located on Tablas Island and has a view of the water.
 You’ll have access to beachside dining and outdoor activities.

-- Efrena Beach – This beachside hotel is the perfect place to spend a few days relaxing.
+- Efrena Beach – This beachside hotel is the perfect place to spend a few days relaxing in Palawan.
 They offer a garden, restaurant, bar, free Wi-Fi, and an airport shuttle.

 The Philippines has a tropical climate with three noticeable seasons namely the wet and rainy season (June-October), the cool but dry season (November-February) and the hot and dry season (March-May).